erinengle2024/CryptoClustering/README.md

  ## Additional Resources
-For syntax that I was not familiar with, I used resources such as the Xpert Learning Assistant, provided by UC Berkely Bootcamp, D3 and JavaScript Documentation, W3 Schools, and ChatGPT.
+For syntax that I was not familiar with, I used resources such as the Xpert Learning Assistant, provided by UC Berkely Bootcamp, Scikit-Learn & Composite Documentation, W3 Schools, and ChatGPT.